jimmyt1988/unit-testing-unreal-engine/5.2/readme.md

 }
 ```

-You can see here the "DrinkBeer" Describe block groups tests ("It should") together.
+You can see here the `DrinkBeer` Describe block groups tests (`It`) together.
 In this case, for this single method under the `BeerActor` class.

-The BeforeEach runs before every It method is called.
+The `BeforeEach` runs before every `It` method is called.
 This is where we set up the world, the actors, player states, etc.

-The It respresents each test you want to perform on that method.
-Inside that It lamdba, you can define an `// Arrange` section.
+The `It` respresents each test you want to perform on that method.
+Inside that `It` lamdba (`[](){...}`), you can define an `// Arrange` section.

 ### Arrange

 Be very specific.
 What are the explicit requirements of your test?
 Make it obvious.
 The clearer it is, the less confusing it will be when returning back to it.
+If something doesn't need specific wording, use the string `test`.
+If something doesn't need a specific number, use something obvious like `123`, etc. Be as clear as possible and as directly related to the unit test as possible.

 ### Act

 Now it's time to Act with the `// Act` section.
 This is where you call the method you want to test, with all the parts you set up in the `// Arrange` section.
+In the above example, we call `Actor->DrinkBeer()`

 ### Assert

-Here, you can use the following methods to make assertions about the results.
+Here, you can use the [https://docs.unrealengine.com/4.26/en-US/API/Runtime/Core/Misc/FAutomationTestBase/}(following methods) to make assertions about the results:

+- TestEqual
+- TestEqualInsensitive
+- TestFalse
+- TestInvalid
+- TestNotEqual
+- TestNotNull
+- TestNotSame
+- TestNull
+- TestSame
+- TestTrue
+- TestValid

 In this case, we are using `TestEqual` to check if the temperature has decreased by the expected amount.